Frequently Asked Questions (FAQ)

 What is the Literary Taxidermy Short Story Competition?

-Sponsored by Regulus Press (and offering both monetary and publication prizes), the 2018 Literary Taxidermy Short Story Competition invites writers to stitch together their own stories based on the opening and closing lines of one of three well-known works: The Thin Man by Dashiell Hammett; Through the Looking-Glass by Lewis Carroll; and "A Telephone Call" by Dorothy Parker.
+Sponsored by Regulus Press (and offering both monetary and publication prizes), the Literary Taxidermy Short Story Competition invites writers to stitch together their own stories based on the opening and closing lines of well-known works.
+For the 2018 competition, writers were given three choices: The Thin Man by Dashiell Hammett; Through the Looking-Glass by Lewis Carroll; and "A Telephone Call" by Dorothy Parker.

 Who can participate?

-The competition is international and open to everyone: professionals, amateurs, students, aspiring writers, non-aspiring writers, hamsters.
+The Literary Taxidermy Short Story Competition is international and open to everyone: professionals, amateurs, students, aspiring writers, non-aspiring writers, hamsters.
 (OK, not hamsters.)
 (Well, not unless they can write.)